mmmirrra/mmmirrra.github.io/_posts/2024-04-01-ComputerScience-computers-data.markdown

 - Extended ASCII : 1 bit + 7 bit
   - 1 bit : 0 or parity bit
     - parity bit : Used to detect errors when transferring data occurs
-      - Even Parity: Makes the number of 1s in the data to be transmitted even.
+      - Even Parity : Makes the number of 1s in the data to be transmitted even.
 Example 1001100 → 11001100
       - Odd Parity : Makes the number of 1s in the data to be transmitted an odd number.
 Example 1001100 → 01001100

 #### Unicode